From The Sorcerers__Scroll

 including QUEEN OF THE DEMONWEB PITS, which is due out soon

-now, as I said previously) won’t appear until about one year after you
+Now, as I said previously) won’t appear until about 1 year after you

 have read this article.
 That, Dear Reader, is a minor miracle in itself, as

-fully ready games take usually about one year between completion and
+fully ready games take usually about 1 year between completion and

 release.